mysterycodesociety/mcs-web-2.0/README.md

 ### GitHub Repository Firsts

 1. [Git Clone](https://github.com/git-guides/git-clone) this repository onto your machine (see link for instructions).
-1. Change your directory to the cloned repository: `cd mcs-web` in terminal.
+1. Change your directory to the cloned repository: `cd mcs-web-2.0` in terminal.
 1. Install dependencies: `npm install` in terminal.
+It may take a while to run this command.
+Be patient.
-1. Build the site for the first time (generating a `_site` directory) by running `npx @11ty/eleventy` in terminal.
+1. Run `npx @11ty/eleventy` in terminal.
+That command will build your site in the `_site` directory.

 ## Running the server